-Below are some of the ways that Kirk's Pharmacy adapted the program to meet the needs of their customers.
-If you are facing similar challenges when implementing the program in your pharmacy, we recommend you take a similar approach to those listed below or contact us to help come up with a solution that works best for you and your team.
+Below are how other pharmacies have navigated alternative situations and adapted the program to meet the needs of their customers.
+If you are facing similar challenges when implementing the programin your pharmacy, we recommend you take a similar approach to those listed below or contact us to help come up with a solution that works best for you and your team.